nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot2](../assets/images/lazyadmin/screenshot2.png)

-We are brought to a default Apache2 homepage.
+We are brought to an Apache2 default page.

 Time to use `gobuster` to run a directory enumeration scan on the webserver: